abubakar343/anova/README.md

 ## Overview

-**Stock Analysis** is a Python project designed for beginners to learn financial analysis and basic data science techniques.
-The project covers a range of topics from data manipulation and visualization to statistical analysis and machine learning.
+**Anova Analysis** is a Python project designed for beginners to learn financial analysis and basic data science techniques.
+The project covers a range of topics from data manipulation to statistical analysis and machine learning.
 The code fetches and processes stock data and performs various analyses, including calculating and visualizing cumulative distribution functions, running linear regression models, and conducting ANOVA tests.

 ## Features